 - These heart rate systems have a dual water barrier.
 This double barrier system makes the implant less subject to mechanical damage and reduces the chance for long moisture penetration over the life of the transmitter.
 This approach represents the best and most reliable packaging available for implants.

-- All Telonics implants (with the exception of the CHP series) are microprocessor controlled.
+- All Telonics implants are microprocessor controlled.

 - Most configurations can be refurbished to the original configuration and returned to the user with a reinstated warranty.